xlabmedical/truncatedDistribution/README.md

   * dist: an instance of tf.distributions
       * (ex.
 Gamma, Dirichlet, etc.)
   * left: left truncation point
-      * n-dimensional Tensor
+    * a scalar or an n-dimensional Tensor, equal shape as right
     * should be compatible with dist.batch_shape, as usual
-  * right: left truncation point
+  * right: right truncation point
-      * n-dimensional Tensor
+    * a scalar or an n-dimensional Tensor, equal shape as left
     * should be compatible with dist.batch_shape, as usual
   * lft: cdf at left truncation point
     * n-dimensional Tensor
   * rght: cdf at right truncation point
     * n-dimensional Tensor
   * dist: tensorFlow distribution
   * batch_shape: batch shape of the distribution